Skip to content

 One of the worst atrocities in Canadian history is not well known or taught and is rarely discussed.

-For 80 years, between 1869 and 1948, one million children were brought into Canada from the British Isles, said Lori Oschefski, author of Orphans of the Living: British Home Children in Canada.
+For 80 years, between 1869 and 1948, 100,000 children were brought into Canada from the British Isles, said Lori Oschefski, author of Orphans of the Living: British Home Children in Canada.
 The president and founder of Home Children Canada.
 Oschefski, who was born and raised in Orillia, made a presentation recently to the Seniors' Centre at St. Andrew's Presbyterian Church.

 Oscheski said many of these children were taken away from their parents against their parents' will, put into large institutions or work houses in Britain and then sold and shipped to Canada, Australia, New Zealand and South Africa.